th2-net/th2-conn-generic/conn-fix/README.md

 ## Release notes

+### 3.4.2
++ Fixed the problem in which conn sends a correct user's message to the remote system but sends an incorrect copy of it to the th2 with short header instead of an enriched version

 ### 3.1.0
-+ Validates a message to send by the configured dictionary during decoding for the future a header update.
++ Validates a message to be sent by the configured dictionary during decoding, for future header update.